modelyst/dbgen/docs/overview_and_concepts.md

 - Define the empty schema
     - Define the tables, columns, and foreign keys
 - Define the data population procedure
-    - IO generators
+    - IO ETLSteps
         1. Define extracts to read data from its original location
         2. Define transforms to parse raw data
         3. Load this raw data into the database
-    - Analysis generators
+    - Analysis ETLSteps
         4. Query for raw data
         5. Define transforms that analyze raw data
         6. Load the results of analyses into the database
-- Add the generators to the model, and run.
+- Add the ETLSteps to the model, and run.

-The outline above describes a model with a single IO generator and and a single analysis generator.
-A real DBgen model will generally consist of at least one IO generator and many analysis generators.
-It is worth noting that there is no technical distinction in DBgen between an "IO Generator" and an "Analysis Generator;" these terms are only meant to describe the purpose of the generator.
+The outline above describes a model with a single IO ETLStep and and a single analysis ETLStep.
+A real DBgen model will generally consist of at least one IO ETLStep and many analysis ETLSteps.
+It is worth noting that there is no technical distinction in DBgen between an "IO ETLStep" and an "Analysis ETLStep;" these terms are only meant to describe the purpose of the ETLStep.